 Description The property is a two storey semi-detached house.
+Description The property is a two storey semi-detached house.
 Accommodation Ground Floor: Entrance Hallway, Lounge, Kitchen and Bathroom.
 First Floor: Landing and three Bedrooms.
-Gross Internal Floor Area (m2) 95sqm or thereby.
+Gross Internal Floor Area (m2) 97sqm or thereby.
 Neighbourhood and Location The property is located in a rural area near the village of Stichill.
 The property is surrounded by open countryside and farmland.
-A range of facilities can be obtained in the village of Kelso within reasonable commuting distance.
+A range of facilities can be obtained in the town of Kelso within reasonable commuting distance.
 Age Built circa 1890.
 Weather It was sunny and dry, following generally mixed weather conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
 There are brick built chimney stacks pointed externally with cement and lead flashings.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.